Jim Courtright (gunman): American Valley murders

 Casey's partner W. C. Moore had a dark past.
 He was hired by D. T. Beals and W. H. Bates, owners of the LX Ranch in the Texas Panhandle, to manage a large herd.
 He started in 1877 but during 1881 they discovered that he was siphoning off a good portion of the stock for his own herd and they fired him.
 Moore sold his Adobe Walls Ranch for $75,000 (or about $ in today's dollars) and used $25,000 of the proceeds to buy a one-third interest in Casey's American Valley Cattle Company.
-Courtwright may have initially believed he was only hired to pursue cattle rustlers.
+Courtright may have initially believed he was only hired to pursue cattle rustlers.
 He was told by Moore that they were pursuing a former employee of Casey's named D. L. Gilmore near Socorro, New Mexico.
 Moore led the posse directly to the ranch headquarters in American Valley and the next day they looked for Gilmore's cowboys, ending the day at a line cabin about 8 mi from Grossetete's and Elsinger's homes.
 The next day Moore took five of the posse and rode towards their homes.
 Moore told the party that their job was to get rid of the two "squatters."
 He said all six would fire into their bodies so all six would be equally guilty.
 They found the men, took their weapons, marched them to a narrow ravine, and killed them both.

 Daniel H. McAllister, a Deacon in the Church of Jesus Christ of Latter-day Saints, had been until a few days before the manager of Casey's ranch.
 When he learned of the murders, he informed the authorities, who promptly called for Moore and his fellow posse members' arrest.
-Courtwright and McIntire initially acted as lawmen and arrested the others who had taken part in the murders, but when the grand jury convened, they learned that the two men had also taken part.
-Moore escaped arrest, and before Courtwright and McIntire could be apprehended, they took off for Mexico on horseback, finally ending up on June 1 in El Paso, Texas, where they found safety among a number of former Texas Rangers who knew them both.
-Courtwright sent for his wife and children who had been in Los Angeles.
+Courtright and McIntire initially acted as lawmen and arrested the others who had taken part in the murders, but when the grand jury convened, they learned that the two men had also taken part.
+Moore escaped arrest, and before Courtright and McIntire could be apprehended, they took off for Mexico on horseback, finally ending up on June 1 in El Paso, Texas, where they found safety among a number of former Texas Rangers who knew them both.
+Courtright sent for his wife and children who had been in Los Angeles.
 McIntire also summoned his wife and the two families headed to Ft.
 Worth, where they successfully fought extradition to New Mexico, claiming the two men were "Mexicans" and they had been performing their duties as lawmen.

 Forms detective agency

 Secure in Ft.
-Worth, in 1884 Courtwright tried once again to form a detective agency.
-In New Mexico, two men were tried and acquitted of the murders, and authorities renewed their effort to bring Courtwright to justice.
+Worth, in 1884 Courtright tried once again to form a detective agency.
+In New Mexico, two men were tried and acquitted of the murders, and authorities renewed their effort to bring Courtright to justice.